New for 2017! Getting Started in Federal Contracting, Sixth Edition

 If for any reason you are not satisfied with any of our publications, return it within one year for a full refund, no questions asked!

-GETTING STARTED IN FEDERAL CONTRACTING, Fifth Edition
+GETTING STARTED IN FEDERAL CONTRACTING, Sixth Edition

 The economy is in trouble - but the Government is still awarding contracts and paying its bills!
 And with the economic stimulus package, the Government will be awarding even more contracts!